SomaiaElbaradey/Outlet-Of-Art-MEAN/README.md

 ## Deployment
-The app deployed at:<a href="https://outlet-of-art.herokuapp.com/"> Outlet of Art </a>
+The app deployed at Heroku:<a href="https://outlet-of-art.herokuapp.com/"> Outlet of Art </a>

 ## Front End
 Front-end repo: <a href="https://github.com/SomaiaElbaradey/Outlet-Of-Art">Outlet of Art - Front Repo</a>